Thousands still missing as Congo flood survivors search for relatives | Law-Order

 Thousands still missing as Congo flood survivors search for relatives

-(Updates throughout with description of damage and government delegation) By Djaffar Sabiti NYAMUKUBI, Democratic Republic of Congo, May 9 (Reuters) - T he death toll from flooding in eastern Democratic Republic of Congo crept higher on Tuesday as aid workers found more bodies among the muddy devastation and as wounded residents succumbed to their injuries in an underequipped local clinic.
+(Adds quotes from survivor, paragraphs 4-5, Red Cross spokesperson, paragraph 9) By Djaffar Sabiti NYAMUKUBI, Democratic Republic of Congo, May 9 (Reuters) - T he death toll from flooding in eastern Democratic Republic of Congo crept higher on Tuesday as aid workers found more bodies among the muddy devastation and wounded residents succumbed to their injuries in an underequipped local clinic.

 - Country: